 Lawrence boasts one of the most vibrant downtown shopping, dining and entertainment districts in the Midwest.
 Many have called Massachusetts “Mass” Street – or “Mass” to the locals – one of the most beautiful main streets in America.

 Lawrence is also home to two universities: the University of Kansas and Haskell Indian Nations University.
-Approximately 28,000 students attend KU, which is ranked as one of the nations' most beautiful campuses.
-Haskell Indian Nations University is the nation's only inter-tribal university for Native Americans, representing more than 150 tribes from all across the country.
+Approximately 28,000 students attend KU, which has one of the nation’s most beautiful campuses.
+Haskell Indian Nations University is the nation’s only inter-tribal university for Native Americans, representing more than 150 tribes from all across the country.

-Lawrence is home to two popular public 18-hole golf courses: Alvamar and Eagle Bend.
+Lawrence is home to two popular public 18-hole golf courses: Eagle Bend and Alvamar.
 Eagle Bend was the site of the 2000 American Junior Golf Association Championship.
-Alvamar, which is consistently listed among the best 100 golf courses in the U.S. by Golf Digest, was called the "best maintained golf course in the United States" by Grounds Maintenance magazine.
+Alvamar, which is consistently listed among the best 100 golf courses in the U.S. by Golf Digest, was called the “best maintained golf course in the United States” by Grounds Maintenance magazine.

 - Lawrence was ranked 6th in the nation by the U.S. Census for per capita bachelor degree attainment.